haileyprw/lab2/README.md

 ```
 This will install the necessary dependencies for the project.

-## Development
+## Running

-It is recommended to use the VSCode Live Server extension to run the project
+Clone the project from the GitHub page into your IDE of choice.
+Download and use the VSCode Live Server extension to run the project
 locally.
-This will allow you to see changes in real-time as you make them.
-There
+This will allow you to see the website within your IDE or run it in the browser.
-is no need to run a build process or refresh the page manually.
-Additionally,
-you do not need to setup a local server to run the project.

 ## Testing